lara-martin/Principles-of-AI/homeworks/project/lit-review.md

 # What to Submit
 Submit the following to [Blackboard]({{page.submission}}):
 * `lit_review.pdf` which contains your literature review.
 This can be in any format you like.
 We find that using Google Docs and then downloading as a PDF works well for this sort of thing.
-* `milestone2.pdf` which contains your milestone 2 submission.
+* `milestone2.pdf` which contains your Milestone 2 submission.
 To make grading easier, your proposal should include section headers corresponding to each of the bulleted points as well.
-While not required, we highly recommend that you use LaTeX and a conference template.
-You may choose to use the [template from the Association for Computational Linguistics](https://www.overleaf.com/latex/templates/acl-rolling-review-template/jxbhdzhmcpdm).
+While not required, we highly recommend that you use LaTeX and a conference template (e.g., [AAAI's template](https://www.aaai.org/Publications/Templates/AuthorKit23.zip)).

 # Grading
 <div class="alert alert-warning" markdown="1">